 Selling your home can be a daunting task, especially when you’re doing it for the first time, or for the first time in a long time.
 There is very little room for error and mistakes big or small can easily be made without you being immediately aware of them.
-These mistakes can be detrimental to you achieving an accurate and fair price on your home and can cause you more issues in the future, or even the entire sale to fall through.
-So with that in mind, we cover the most common mistakes made when selling a property and how you can avoid making them yourself.
+These mistakes can be detrimental to you achieving a fair price on your home and may result in a failed house sale.
+Almost half of all house sales fell through before completion in England and Wales last year.
+For those of you who are wondering ‘why can’t I sell my house?’, we’ve put together this guide.
+We’ll cover the most common mistakes made when selling a property and share advice on how you can avoid making them yourself.

 Entering the housing market without conducting any prior research

-We all know that the housing market is very up and down as of late due to a huge range of factors, and so entering it blindly could cause you to make the mistake of putting your property on the market at a particularly bad time.
+We all know that the housing market has been somewhat uncertain recently, due in part to the General Election in December and Brexit looming this month.
+Entering blindly into an unstable housing market could cause you to make the mistake of putting your property on the market at a particularly bad time.
 Before it comes to selling your home, you should look into the state of the property market in your area and neighbouring areas to scope out the latest stats.
 Remember to look at the asking and sold prices of homes similar to your own (same type, number of bedrooms, bathrooms or of a similar layout) and how long they have been on the market, as this will give you an idea of supply and demand.
-It can also be a good idea to look for trends over longer periods of time to see if there have historically been any consistently good or bad periods in which to sell.
+It can also be a good idea to look for trends over longer periods to see if there have historically been any consistently good or bad periods in which to sell.

 Choosing the wrong method to sell your home